CyVerse-learning-materials/Visual_Interactive_Computing_Environment/data.rst

 **Data transfer**
 -----------------

-Remember, you're moving data across the web, rather than downloading to your local machine.
+Remember, in VICE, you're moving data across the web, rather than downloading to your local machine.

 Transfer (Web to CyVerse)
 =========================